 If I were writing a paper on this topic today, I should not make the definite statement “I think this is the only way such a being could accomplish it”.
 I am now inclined to think that there may well be other ways, ways that I am unable even to form an idea of because I lack the conceptual resources to do so.
 (1992: 246)

 It has not been shown conclusively that an identity-preserving materialist resurrection is impossible, but the difficulties, as outlined above, are formidable (Hasker 1999: 211–31).
 Proponents of an afterlife, it seems, would be better served if they were able to espouse some variety of mind-body dualism.
 This entry cannot undertake an assessment of the comparative merits of dualism and materialism.
 It is worth noting, however, that recent philosophy has seen an increased recognition in some quarters of the difficulties resulting from materialist views, and a corresponding interest in different (not necessarily Cartesian) varieties of dualism.
-See Koons & Bealer (eds.)
-2010, and Batthyany & Elitzur (eds.)
-2009.
+(See Koons & Bealer (eds.)
+2010; Batthyany & Elitzur (eds.)
+2009; Loose, Menuge, & Moreland 2018; and Lofton 2017.)
+Given even the apparent coherence of dualism in which the person and her body are contingently related (metaphysically, it becomes more difficult to argue that it is known that the annihilation of the body entails the annihilation of the person).

 During the heyday of logical positivism in the twentieth century, it is interesting that while Moritz Schlick proposed that its demands for empirical verification would render propositions about God as meaningless, it would not rule out as meaningless propositions about life after death so long as they involved subjects having experiences.
 Interestingly, some of the most rigid materialists in the last century, such as Willard Van Orman Quine and Paul Churchland, allowed for the possibility of there being compelling empirical evidence of parapsychological powers and even ghosts.
 In this section, let us consider whether there is empirical support for belief in an afterlife.